-Till then I'll keep him dark, and safely lock'd.
-[Exeunt.]
+SECOND LORD Till then I'll keep him dark and safely lock'd.

-Scene 2.
 Florence.
-A room in the WIDOW'S house.
-[Enter BERTRAM and DIANA.]

-They told me that your name was Fontibell.
+The WIDOW'S house Enter BERTRAM and DIANA BERTRAM They told me that your name was Fontibell.

-No, my good lord, Diana.
+DIANA No, my good lord, Diana.

-Titled goddess; And worth it, with addition!
+BERTRAM Titled goddess; And worth it, with addition!
 But, fair soul, In your fine frame hath love no quality?
 If the quick fire of youth light not your mind, You are no maiden, but a monument; When you are dead, you should be such a one As you are now, for you are cold and stern; And now you should be as your mother was When your sweet self was got.

-She then was honest.
+DIANA She then was honest.

-So should you be.
+BERTRAM So should you be.